 All the actors and props inside the Volume have markers on their bodies and faces, typically 250 markers on each actor.
 The receptors pick up the movement of the reference markers that capture the full range of body movement to map face and body movement.
 This information is combined with an animated 3D digital character linked to the actor so that any move the actor makes is precisely replicated by the animated character.

-In order for the character to interact with the environment, full-scale props are built, which are wire-framed hollow models to allow the infrared light to pass through and do not block the receptors.
-Each prop has a barcode to allow the computer realise which prop is in use, and large-scale props and rigs are used to make everything as realistic as possible.
+In order for the character to interact with the environment, full-scale props are built, which are wire-framed hollow models to allow the infrared light to pass through and not block the receptors.
+Each prop has a barcode to allow the computer to realise which prop is in use, and large-scale props and rigs are used to make everything as realistic as possible.
 So for example, door props are used to capture the movement of opening a door.
 For the flying scenes in A Christmas Carol (2009), Jim Carrey was hoisted up in the air.
-In Beowulf (2007) to recreate the animation of a ship for, a boat-shaped rig was built that actually swayed side-to-side.
+In Beowulf (2007) to recreate the animation of a ship, a boat-shaped rig was built that actually swayed side-to-side.
 For the horse-riding scenes in the same film, real horses covered in 95 markers were brought into the Volume to capture a horse's movements, and were even ridden up a replica spiral staircase.

 Computer software combines all the cameras' data, triangulating to make a virtual reconstruction viewable from any conceivable angle.